Actions

 property optional_and_required_inputs: tuple[set[str], set[str]]

-Returns a tuple of two lists of strings – the first list is the required keys, the second is the optional keys.
+Returns a tuple of two sets of strings – the first set is the required keys, the second is the optional keys.
 This is internal and not meant to override.

 Returns: